Pediatric Home Service Data Breach Class Action Settlement

 To claim a settlement payment, class members can file a claim online or print the PDF claim form to complete and mail to the settlement administrator.

-Claims must be submitted online or postmarked by April 23, 2026.
+Class members must submit claims online or postmark them by April 23, 2026.

 Required claim information and proof